CTP Insurance ACT

 ACT MAI Insurance

-The Australian Capital Territory has a new CTP scheme.
+The Australian Capital Territory began a new CTP scheme in February 2020.
 Compulsory Third Party insurance is now called Motor Accident Injuries (MAI) Insurance.

 What you receive depends on the type, extent and circumstances of the injury.
 Those with serious injuries can claim for damages.
 Meanwhile, the Life Time Care and Support scheme provides lifetime support for people with catastrophic injuries from crashes.